z4kn4fein/stashbox/docs/docs/advanced/child-containers.md

 You can control which level of the container hierarchy can participate in the service resolution with the `ResolutionBehavior` parameter.

 Possible values:
-- `Parent`: Only parent containers will take part in the service's resolution.
-- `Current`: Only the container which initiated the resolution request will take part in the service's resolution.
 - `Default`: The default behavior, it's used when the parameter is not specified.
-Its value is `Parent | Current`, so both parents and the current container will take part in the service's resolution.
+Its value is `Parent | Current`, so the parents and the current (which initiated the resolution request) container can participate in the resolution request's service selection.
+- `Parent`: Indicates that parent containers (including indirect all ancestors) can participate in the resolution request's service selection.
+- `Current`: Indicates that the current container (which initiated the resolution request) can participate in the service selection.
+- `ParentDependency`: Indicates that parent containers (including indirect all ancestors) can only provide dependencies for services that are already selected for resolution.

 ```csharp
 interface IService {}